 - An increased risk for neurodevelopmental problems.

-Most of what we know about the effects of meth on a developing fetus come from animal studies.
-In rats, prenatal exposure to meth caused 11,13:
+There are few studies on humans that allow us to draw conclusions about the effects of meth on a fetus.
+However, from the handful of studies available, meth is associated with adverse health outcomes.
+Most of what’s known about the effects of meth on a developing fetus come from animal studies.
+In rats, prenatal exposure to meth caused:13

 - Increased mortality in the mother and her child.